rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 processes are spawned and inside each process, multiple [uvicorn] workers serves the inbound requests.

+## Security considerations

+The service currently ships with its own .env file for managing configurations.
+This was done intentionally to avoid executing cumbersome instructions when spinning up the server.

+In the production environment, these variables will be read from a dedicated vault.

 ## Constraints and limitations

 1. During sequential stage execution, if a stage fails, the runner will not execute